Graphical representation of sparse matrices

 titlefont=font(10) )

-This operation can achieve more efficient matrix compression, and can also reduce the number of non-zero elements formed by LU decomposition commands.
+This operation allows for more efficient matrix compression, and can also reduce the number of nonzero elements generated by the LU decomposition commands.

 Symmetric approximate minimum order

-The command amd from the corresponding package performs symmetric permutation using the approximate minimum order method.
-For a symmetric positive definite matrix A, the command p = amd(A) returns a permutation vector p, where the matrix A[p,p] has a more sparse Choletsky multiplier than the original A. Sometimes amd works well for symmetric indefinite matrices as well.
+Team amd performs a symmetric permutation using the approximate minimum order method from the corresponding package.
+For a symmetric positive definite matrix A team p = amd(A) returns the permutation vector p, in which the matrix A[p,p] has a more sparse Cholesky multiplier than the original one A. Sometimes amd It also works well for symmetric indefinite matrices.

 using AMD